BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 Alternatively, you could offer the option to buy directly within your application, which greatly simplifies the funding process.

-If the user wants to fund their wallet at a later time they should have the option to skip this funding process.
+If the user wants to fund their wallet at a later time, they should have the option to skip this funding process.

 <div class="image-slide-gallery">